seepls/BulletGame2D/README.md

 and the other 2 increase poer by 1 and 2 ;

 next we set up their interaction ( e. i player and powerups )

+now created more enemies , differing with level and power and health ...

+final touch up remaining!!! pretty excited .